samerooc/RanaxHackInfo/replit.md

 - Vite bundles the client application with code splitting
 - Development mode runs tsx for server with hot reload
 - Production serves static files from `dist/public`
+- Vercel deployment support with serverless API functions in `/api` directory
+- Vercel configuration in `vercel.json` with proper rewrites and output settings

 **Replit-Specific Integrations:**
 - Vite plugins for runtime error overlay